slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 I also used a quality [USB-C cable](https://www.amazon.com/dp/B0BWHTX1R7).

 At the end I made a simple "power T-tap" from two USB-C [connectors](https://www.amazon.com/Connector-Adapter-5PcsFemale-Breakout-Compatible/dp/B0D9W8B97B).
 It takes power from my robot's 5V bus, which can deliver many amperes.
-Once I pit it in service, the camera was rock stable.
+Once I pit it in service, the camera became rock stable.

 ![Screenshot from 2025-05-10 12-10-56](https://github.com/user-attachments/assets/680aa6cb-4f37-452f-be52-8ab65cba5749)

+Connectios: D+ to D+, D- to D-, GND to GND.
+5V on the camera side and common GND go to 5V power source.
+Capacitors optional.

 **Note:** the camera can easily overheat if mounted in a tight space.